College of Arts and Communication - COAC (Undergraduate)

 Students who choose to take courses in the arts and communication are encouraged to discover and develop their talents.
 Their work with faculty enables them to reach creative and analytical goals, and to develop the perceptions, production skills and reflective dispositions which characterize professionals in their chosen discipline.
 Students in the College find a wide range of possibilities for participation in addition to opportunities to specialize in areas of particular interest.
 The production studios, rehearsal rooms, stages, and media labs are active and congenial places at all hours.

 Students in Communication make use of a number of facilities and programs.
 UWWTV, the on-campus TV station, provides opportunities for experience in television production, direction and performance.
 Radio broadcasting facilities are available at the campus radio station, WSUW-FM (91.7), “The Edge.”
 Journalism students have opportunities to work in both print and web formats on the Royal Purple, the student newspaper.
 Students in Art and Design, Music, Theatre and Dance and Media Arts and Game Development take advantage of the facilities in the Greenhill Center of the Arts, including carefully designed and fully equipped studios, computer labs, shops and rehearsal rooms for artists, dancers, musicians, actors, and theatre technicians.
-The Crossman Gallery, the Barnett and Hicklin Studio Theatres, and the Light Recital Hall provide beautiful settings for students’ exhibitions, theatre performances, dances, or music concerts.
+The Crossman Gallery, the proscenium Barnett Theatre, the black box Hicklin Studio Theatre, and the Light Recital Hall provide beautiful settings for students’ exhibitions, theatre performances, dances, or music concerts.
 A number of interdisciplinary programs allow students in the college to interact and collaborate on professional projects.
 The adjacent Young Auditorium is an acoustically excellent performance facility with 1300 seats.

 Students are encouraged to work closely with their advisor to make the best choices for their personal and career goals from the wide array of course possibilities available.
 Graduates from the college have an excellent placement rate, moving into employment opportunities that use their well-developed talents and skills.